Director, Australia and UK

 Julie Larsen, Consultant, Regulation and Quality, is a policy and standards specialist who has more than 30 years’ experience in higher education.
 Julie has held management roles in admissions, international, research and research training portfolios across several Victorian universities.
 After initial training as an editor Julie has specialised in policy writing and has extensive experience in overhauling policies and policy frameworks to align with the regulatory environment and to match contemporary business practice.
 Prior to joining Wells Advisory Julie held a position as Senior Advisor, Policy and Standards at La Trobe University.

 +61 408 556 985

-Janelle Brooks is the Office Manager at Wells Advisory.
+Janelle Brooks is the Finance & HR Manager at Wells Advisory.
 She has an extensive background and qualifications in administration and human resource management, specializing in employee relations and has previously held roles as Executive Assistant, Administration Manager, and Human Resources Business Partner in a range of sectors, including media, retail and insurance.
 Janelle has also run her own business.
 Most recently, Janelle has been Practice Manager of a busy Eastern Suburbs dental practice.
 Janelle holds an Undergraduate Diploma in Human Resource Management from the University of West London (England) and a Certificate of Office Management (Box Hill Institute).

 +61 432 777 170

 Beatrix supports the Wells Advisory team on a wide range of projects as well as business administration.
 She has particular experience in market analysis, marketing communications and project coordination and has worked in a range of sectors including government, consultancy and FMCG.
 Beatrix holds a Bachelor of Arts and a Master of Business from Monash University.

 +61 400 904 926

 BA Hons (Bristol)